-Watching deer in the wild is a great way to see these animals in their natural habitat and going through the daily routine.
+Watching deer in the wild is a great way to see these animals in their natural habitat and going through their daily routine.
 Deer are skittish, though, and can be easily scared away.
 I have a few tips for you if you want to see deer in the wild.

 Deer have excellent hearing and eyesight, and you must take care to stay downwind and as quiet as possible.
 Wear dark clothing and camouflage your outline against a tree or bush.
 Use a hide if possible, and try to learn their daily habits.
 The best time to watch deer is at dawn due to the light.